capslock66/Tracetool/NodeJs/Source/README.md

 you can resend traces, create new pages on the viewer to separate business traces, Watches pages There is a lot of functions to manages traces on the viewer : delete, bookmark, set as current,...

-Is your nodeJs used as a web server with client javascript code ?
-Use the tracetool.js Api !, so you can see all your traces on the same computer.
+The Api is compatible with NodeJs and on a browser (using a script or requireJs), so you can see all your traces on the same computer.
-Note that the syntax is a little bit different : On NodeJs you will use ttrace.debug.send() and in a browser it's ttrace.debug().send()

 Tracetool is also available for Java , Dot Net, Silverlight, C++ , Delphi, Python and any system compatible with ActiveX (windows)

-On the tracetool viewer, open the View/Options... menu, select the "framework" section , enable the HTTP port (used for javascript api) and give an UNUSED port like 81
+**On the tracetool viewer, open the View/Options... menu, select the "framework" section , enable the HTTP port (used for javascript api) and give an UNUSED port like 81**
-This port need to be the same on your nodejs application
+**This port need to be the same on your nodejs application**

-You can enter a comment on the "TraceTool Title" in the "general" section , like "Tracetool - Http port : 81" The viewer can be on a windows computer and your application on any system suporting nodejs like a raspberry Pi !
+You can enter a comment on the "TraceTool Title" in the "general" section , like "Tracetool - Http port : 81" The viewer must be on a windows computer and your application on any system suporting nodejs like a raspberry Pi !

 In your NodeJs Application, just give the Host and port before sending traces.